SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 What do the results mean?

-Your provider may order other tests to confirm that you have celiac disease and/or to see how much damage the disease may have caused.
+If your results were positive or uncertain, your provider may order other tests to confirm that you have celiac disease and/or to see how much damage the disease may have caused.
 These tests may include:

 • A biopsy to examine a tissue sample from your small intestine or your skin if you have a rash that could be from celiac disease.
 An endoscopy is used to take a sample of tissue from your small intestine.